 4. And breathe...

 ‘If you’re somebody who appreciates quiet, simple settings, then white is undoubtedly a color that will help to achieve both of these things,' says Christina Parsons, Kitchen Designer at Neptune Reading.

 'White is innately crisp – even more so when there’s something it can be contrasted against.
 Even without, in a kitchen with white walls, white cabinets, a quartz work surface and pale flooring, the room will take on a pure, clean character that’s much harder to create when using pigmented shades.’

 This cleverly designed, galley-style kitchen has been designed to draw one's gaze down the room and towards the garden.
 White units that blend into the architecture of the extension offer minimal distraction, and work in unison with wide floorboards laid down the room.

 You can almost feel the sea breeze blowing into this fresh scheme, which hits peek coastal chic with its combination of tongue-and-groove wall panelling, aquamarine tiles and rustic open shelving.

-Our cravings for the slick and minimalist has inevitably waned One way to cosy up white is to combine it with a soft timber – a very pale ash or oak is ideal.
-We like the way the two have been fused together, with white worktops and wooden furniture against the wall, and the reverse on the island.
+Our cravings for the slick and minimalist has inevitably waned.
+One way to cosy up white is to combine it with a soft timber – a very pale ash or oak is ideal.
+We like the way the two have been fused together, with white worktops and wooden furniture, and the cabinetry in a soft, off-white.

-When it comes to introducing pops of colour, white is by far the safest choice as a backdrop.
-Here, units in Paper White by Benjamin Moore, white marble tops and a classic metro tile splashback are boosted by a Caribbean Blue Water island (also Benjamin Moore) and a mustard yellow door.
+When it comes to introducing pops of color, white is by far the safest choice as a backdrop.
+Here, units in Paper White by Benjamin Moore, white marble tops and a classic metro tile backsplash are boosted by a Caribbean Blue Water island (also Benjamin Moore) and a mustard yellow door.

 10. It's all about the accents